dupgit/sauvegarde/man/cdpfglrestore.md

    Restores requested filename (REGEX).
 It restores the latest file in the returned list with -l option.

+**-n**, **--hostname=HOSTNAME**:

+   By default cdpfglrestore uses the hostname of the host where it is executed to search files for.
+With this option one can search (and restore) files from an another host (for instance one may want to restore /etc/fstab of an unbootable machine).

 **-t**, **--date=DATE**:

    Lists or restores the selected file at that specific DATE (YYYY-MM-DD HH:MM:SS format).